k98kurz/sqloquent/readme.md

 - [x] Code scaffold tools + CLI
 - [x] Schema migration system
 - [x] Decent documentation
+- [ ] Add support for all SQL types in migration system.

+Currently, only the basic sqlite3 types (affinities) of text, blob, integer, real, and numeric are supported by the migration system.

 ## Setup and Usage